eilishnewmark/news_classifier/README.md

 - Output data to visualise in Tableau (can compare the model accuracies using database gold truth)

 ### Design choices made
-- Only kept defined list of punctuation, deleted other
+- If keeping stop tokens: only kept defined list of punctuation, deleted others
-- Tokenised punctuation so that contraction words were separated into separate tokens (e.g. "weren ' t")
+    \> Tokenised punctuation so that contraction words were separated into separate tokens (e.g. "weren ' t")
-- Deleted stop tokens from the vocabulary
+- If deleting stop tokens: also delete all punctuation tokens